resource-watch/slate/source/includes/api/_layer.md

 curl -X GET "https://api.resourcewatch.org/v1/layer?app=rw"
 ```

-The layer list endpoints provide a wide range of filters that you can use to tailor your layer listing.
-The great majority of the layer fields you'll find on the [layer reference](#layer-reference) section can be used as filters when listing layers, with the following exceptions:
+The layer list endpoint provides a wide range of filters that you can use to tailor your layer listing.
+Filtering layers adheres to the conventions defined in the [Filter guidelines for the RW API](/index-rw.html#filtering), so we strongly recommend reading that section before proceeding.
+In addition to these conventions, you will be able to use the great majority of the layer fields you'll find on the [layer reference](#layer-reference) section, with the following exceptions:

 - `id`
 - `userName`